mazlend/CPSC455-StreamBuddy/README.md

 # CPSC455-StreamBuddy

 ## Project Desciption

+***Project Summary***
+Say goodbye to the endless scrolling of Netflix menus!
+With StreamBuddy, you can check if a movie that you want to watch is available on Netflix.
+_Unsure about what movie you want to watch?_
+Use our advanced search features to see recommendations for movies (available on Netflix) that fit your criteria.

 ***Who is it for?***
 Anyone who likes to watch movies / TV shows using online streaming platforms.